timosaarinen/chatty/README.md

 ╰────────── A Local-First, Code-Executing AI Agent Powered by Ollama ─────────╯
 ```

 `chatty` is a minimalist, local-first terminal AI assistant for developers.
-It runs code in your environment, connects to [Ollama](https://ollama.com/) models, and can access tools exposed via the Model Context Protocol (MCP).
+It runs code in your environment, connects to local [Ollama](https://ollama.com/) or cloud models (via LiteLLM), and can access tools exposed via the Model Context Protocol (MCP).

 ## Features